 Don’t flake out and say, ‘but, but… it’s too hard, and my finger hurts, and Mr Tumble’s on TV‘…

 I’m not interested.
 I’ve got better things to do than worry about you and your problems.
 FFS, just do some bloody practice, ok?
 Jesus….

 Can we be friends?

-Ok, fuck you then you Radio 1 loving simpleton.
+Ok, a pox on thee, you Radio 1 loving simpleton.